 On this page we'll take you through the three main steps of the process, including details of the information we’ll need from you, and what we’ll be doing at every stage to help make sure everything goes smoothly.

-You can also download our Bereavement guide with this information.
+You can also download our Bereavement Guide with this information.

 When it comes to dealing with the M&G investments of your loved one, there are three main steps you’d need to take.
-Please see below for a short explanation of what happens at each one – but for more detail please download our Bereavement Guide.
+Please see below for a short explanation of what happens at each step – but for more detail please download our Bereavement Guide.

 Notify us of the investor’s death